-Michael’s Table of EMF Safety Distances — from Power Lines, Cell Towers, Many Other Sources (See Chart at Bottom of Page)
+Michael’s Table of EMF Safety Distances from Power Lines, Cell Tower & Other Common Sources

 The following table of Safe Distances from EMF Sources is offered below to help reduce your exposure to electromagnetic fields (EMFs).
 But the actual EMFs emitted from different sources can vary greatly, and the distances needed to reach a desired “safety level” are difficult to predict.
 For more accurate safety distances, on-site measurements with appropriate test meters are strongly advised.

 The guidelines below are the minimum distances usually needed to reduce the EMFs down to the General Public Precautionary Levels (see Note 1).
 In many cases the distances needed will be less than is shown here — but in a few cases, a greater distance will be required.
 Therefore, it is always best to measure with the proper EMF test equipment to verify distances for your situation.